jyrw/tp/docs/UserGuide.md

 * Edits the task at the specified `INDEX`.
   * The `INDEX` refers to the position of the task in the displayed task list as indicated by the number next to its description.
-  * The `INDEX` must be a positive integer (1, 2, 3,...).
-* Existing values will be updated to the input values.
+* Existing details will be updated using the supplied parameters.
-* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed.
   * To add tags without removing existing tags, refer to the Tag command in the [next section](#tagging-a-task-tag).
 * If you want to modify the assignees of the task, new assignees are specified with `PERSON_INDEX`.
   * You can assign multiple people to the same task at once.
   * The `PERSON_INDEX` refers to the position of the person in the [Contacts panel](#contacts-panel-info) as indicated by the number next to their name.
-  * Any specified `PERSON_INDEX` must be a positive integer (1, 2, 3,...).
 * An explanation of how Date and Time formats work can be found [here](#date-time-info).

 <div markdown="block" class="alert alert-info">